shutter-network/nano-shutter/rock-paper-scissors-demo/NanoShutter hackathon guide - rps.md

 - **Understand Timing**: Ensure your timestamps for encryption and decryption match up to avoid decryption failures.
 - **Debugging**: Use the browser console to inspect errors during encryption/decryption.
 - **Collaboration**: Use version control (e.g., GitHub) to collaborate with teammates effectively.
-- **Extend the Game**: Consider extending the game to add new features, such as player authentication or storing game history on-chain.
+- **Extend the Game**: You can also consider extending the game to add new features, such as player authentication or storing game history on-chain.

 ## Conclusion